renadbkl/k8s-jenkins/readme.md

 ## Configured for K3D using the jenkinsci/blueocean image.

 Run the `jenkins.sh` script, and that should do everything for you.
 Take a look at this: https://github.com/KnowledgeHut-AWS/jenkins-lab-2-packer/tree/k8s for a basic example on how to create a kubernetes pipeline.
+Notice that this is the `k8s` branch, not `master`.

 Note: the lab exercise is to get that packer repo actually working -- it's close, but not fully there yet.